dkwasny/AnsibleConfig/README.md

 * hadoop: Starts all hdfs and yarn daemons
 * hbase: Starts all hdfs, yarn, zookeeper and hbase daemons
 * solrcloud: Starts all hdfs, yarn, zookeeper and solr daemons.
+* hive: Starts all hdfs, yarn and Hive daemons.
 * all: Starts all the things!

 Custom RPM Files